 The news, delivered in a memo to employees by Times Executive Editor Bill Keller on Monday, comes after the newspaper's workers already took a 5 percent pay cut for most of this year and a similar program last year.

-When we took our 5 percent pay cuts, it was in the hope that this would fend off the need for more staff cuts this year, Keller wrote in the memo.
+When we took our 5 percent pay cuts, it was in the hope that this would fend off the need for more staff cuts this year, Keller wrote.
 But I accept that if it's going to happen, it should be done quickly.
 We will get through this and move on.

-The newspaper has 1,250 editorial employees, down from 1,330, the Times reported on its website.
-It said no other U.S. newspaper has more than about 750 journalists.
+The Times posted the news on its website.
+It said the paper's news department has 1,250 employees, down from 1,330 at its peak.
+It added that no other U.S. newspaper has more than about 750 journalists.

-The New York Times Co, which owns the newspaper, plans to report third-quarter results on Thursday.
-The company has experienced declines in advertising and mounting debt that have forced it to cut costs and sell assets.
+The Times, which plans to report its third-quarter results on Thursday, has been dealing with declines in advertising and mounting debt that have forced it to slash costs and sell assets.

-Last week, the Times stopped trying to sell The Boston Globe.
-It had threatened to close that newspaper unless its unions agreed to cut costs.
+The Times last week halted an effort to sell The Boston Globe after threatening earlier this year to close the paper unless big unions agreed to cost cuts.
 It also has been trying to sell its stake in the company that owns the Boston Red Sox professional baseball team.